Sylvie515/NLP_SpotLite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Meal Type: Dinner
 •	Extracts available price range and stores it.

-### **2. Aspect & Sentiment Detection (PyABSA)**
+### **2. Aspect Candidate Extraction & Sentiment Detection (PyABSA)**

 •	🔗 [PyABSA](https://github.com/yangheng95/PyABSA)
-•	Each review is analyzed to extract: (aspect term, opinion term, sentiment)
+•	We use PyABSA (ATEPC) to extract candidate aspect–opinion–sentiment triplets from each review.
 •	Example extraction:
 | Review Text | Extracted |
 | ------ | ------ |
 | "Amazing broth but slow service." | "broth → food → positive", "service → negative" |

+•	These results form the "compound phrases" (opinion + aspect) and the associated sentiment labels will be further processed.

-### **3. Semantic Aspect Assignment**
+### **3. Semantic Aspect Assignment (SBERT prototype matching)**

+•	For each aspect, we compute a prototype embedding (the mean embedding of current seed keywords).
-•	Each phrase is vector-encoded and compared with aspect prototype embeddings.
+•	Each candidate phrase (from PyABSA) is encoded using the SentenceTransformer embedder and compared to all prototype embeddings via cosine similarity.
-•	If cosine similarity ≥ 0.50, the phrase is assigned.
+•	If cosine similarity ≥ 0.50, the phrase is assigned to that aspect.

 ### **4. Keyword Filtering & Ranking**

-•	Using KeyBERT (1–3 token n-grams) + Semantic Scoring
-•	Each retained keyword includes:
+•	For each aspect, we run KeyBERT on the grouped candidate phrases to extract top candidate n-grams (1–3 tokens).
+•	For each candidate phrase, we compute:
 | Metric | Meaning |
 | ------ | ------ |
 | Overall % | % of all reviews mentioning the phrase |
 | Aspect Coverage % | % of reviews related to that aspect mentioning the phrase |
 | Relevance Score | 0.7 * KeyBERT relevance + 0.3 * cosine similarity |

 Only keywords passing noise filters and coverage thresholds (at least 5% aspect_review) appear in the final output.

 ### **5. Aspect Sentiment Scoring**